VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Cart/objects/payment-type.md

 # PaymentType ==~object~==

-The `PaymentType` represents a payment made within a shopping cart or order.
+This type represents a payment made within a shopping cart or order.

 ## Fields